 That’s the premise behind a program at Mother Teresa Catholic Elementary School to introduce students to religious vocations and teach them more about religious life.
 Students from fifth through eighth grades will have the opportunity to discuss religious vocations and meet with men and women religious during quarterly events at the school.
-The effort is directed by Precious Blood Sister Anne Schulz, the school’s principal, and religion teacher Dacia Daniels.
+The effort is directed by Precious Blood Sister Anne Schulz (M. Jean Loiuse), the school’s principal, and religion teacher Dacia Daniels.

 About 20 students attended the first event March 7, which featured Sister Anne and Father Kyle Schnippel, vocations director for the Archdiocese of Cincinnati.
 Father Kyle explained the process of becoming a priest, the life of a priest and the importance of being open to God’s call.